2010 Norway terror plot: Investigation and trial

 On 30 January 2012 the Oslo District Court convicted Davud and Bujak for conspiracy to commit terror against Jyllands-Posten in Copenhagen or Århus, while dismissing Davud's claims of plans to bomb the Chinese embassy.
 Davud was sentenced to seven years in prison, Bajuk to three and a half years, while Jakobsen was acquitted of the terror charges.
-All three were convicted for having produced explosives.
+All three were convicted of having produced explosives.

-The verdicts were upheld following appeals to the Borgarting Court of Appeal and finally the Supreme Court of Norway, with Davud's sentence being raised to eight years.
+The verdicts were upheld on appeals to the Borgarting Court of Appeal and the Supreme Court of Norway, with Davud's sentence being increased to eight years.